GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-[Cloud Spanner](https://cloud.google.com/spanner) is a fully managed, horizontally scalable, transactional, and SQL-compliant database as service.
+[Cloud Spanner](https://cloud.google.com/spanner) is a fully managed, horizontally scalable, transactional, SQL-compliant database service.

 Before you migrate to Cloud Spanner, you might want to run performance tests to evaluate its cost and latency.
-In this tutorial, you do performance testing with Cloud Spanner before making application code changes and executing data migration.
+In this tutorial, you do performance testing with Cloud Spanner before making application code changes and migrating data.

 [Apache JMeter](https://jmeter.apache.org/) is a popular open source tool for load testing.
 It includes scriptable samplers in JSR 223-compatible languages, such as Groovy and BeanShell.
 In this tutorial, you use the JDBC Sampler, which can trigger queries and simulate transactions on databases.

+This document demonstrates JMeter performance tests using an example Cloud Spanner schema.
 You use JMeter to send DML (data manipulation language) commands to the database to test its performance.

 ## Costs